- January 14, 2019

-Purpose: Facing Our Immortality Cancer Support Groups are designed for those who are dealing with cancer in their lives, either directly or indirectly.
-The purpose of the groups is to elevate conversation, understanding and support, to a deeper faith-based perspective where our life-experience, especially at the present time, has God, and His plan/dream for us personally, at the center.
+Purpose: Facing Our Immortality is a cancer support group designed for those who are dealing with cancer in their lives, either directly or indirectly.
+The purpose of the Spiritual Exercise Group is to elevate conversation, understanding and support, to a deeper faith-based perspective where our life-experience, especially at the present time, has God, and His plan/dream for us personally, at the center.
 This will involve working deeply with the mystery of suffering in our lives.
 And the Holy Spirit will animate much of this unfolding and direction with each group.

 Holy Spirit, we rely on the humility that you give us as we bring our request before your presence.
 We often do not know what to ask and how to ask.
 Often we struggle with knowing what God’s will is for one who is sick.
 Yet we know that it is your love that can enkindle the flame within our feeble hearts.
 Help us to accept the healing that comes from your love; so that we may praise the glory of your Name!